nasa9084/switchbot-exporter/README.md

 ## Limitation

-Only a subset of all switchbot devices are currently supported.
+Only a subset of switchbot devices are currently supported.

 [switchbot API's request limit](https://github.com/OpenWonderLabs/SwitchBotAPI#request-limit)